PTI-Clima/quality_control/README.md

 "HU13" = HU13,
 "HU18" = HU18)

-# We export it like a .csv or a .txt in the file \data\ (the first letter of the
+# Exportation like a .csv or a .txt in the file \data\ (the first letter of the
 climatological variable must be capitalized) write.table(df,
           "~/data/Humedad.csv",